OpenAEV-Platform/implant/README.md

 Instead, it is executed by a neutral orchestrator such as:

-- **OpenBAS Agent**
+- **OpenAEV Agent**
 - **Tanium**
 - **Caldera**
 - Or any other compatible execution engine

-Execution is fully managed by the orchestrator via OpenBAS scenarios.
+Execution is fully managed by the orchestrator via OpenAEV scenarios.

 ---